talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 Otherwise, it would have gone way worse.
 Fortunately, I ended up with some boxes and lines on the board and the semblance of something that made sense.

+## The Behavioral Interview
+For these types of interviews, you are asked to point to specific experiences and examples that demonstrate particular behaviors.
+"Tell me a time when you..." questions.

+Before I interviewed, I reflected on my jobs and tried to pick good examples of leadership, teamwork, and negotiation.
+These aren't always stories that made me look good.
+To answer some questions, I deliberately picked stories that I learned from, like when I stayed up too late shipping on a tight deadline.
+Or when I failed to catch a rather large edge case, that kind of thing.
+For me, the most important thing in finding stories was finding meaty examples that I could talk about, analyze, and discuss in detail.
+Truthfully, the stories got better the more I practiced, which is another reason I planned on doing a ton of practice interviews with real companies.

+## Big Tech
 And then I did an onsite with Google, which was truly mentally exhausting.
+It was actually the most challenging interview I've done to date because it is just so long and because there's so much time spent under duress at a whiteboard.
 Four technical, algorithm-y problems and a behavioral session.
-I ended up getting through most of the problems with some prompting and hints, but by the end of the day, I was so mentally exhausted that I walked to the nearest Ample Hills and bought myself an ice cream cone.
+I ended up getting through most of the problems with some prompting and hints, but by the end of the day, I was so drained that I walked to the nearest Ample Hills and bought myself an ice cream cone.

 # Self-Care and Dealing with Disappointment